mage/mage/docs-sources/includes/_Archivist.md

 Vaults can have different configuration for different environments, as long as the Archivist API set used in your project is provided by the different vault backends you wish to use.

+Some vaults also support database/vault creation via the `archivist:create` command as long as admin credentials are properly configured, see each vault's configuration on how to use it.

+List of `archivist:create` enabled backends:

+* `couchbase`
+* `mysql`
+* `file`

 ### File vault backend

 The file vault can be used to store data directly in your project.
 A ommon